Epizephyrian Locris: Temple of Marasà

-The archaic wooden-framed temple from the 7th c.
-BC was remodelled several times until the end of the 6th c.
-BC when it was demolished and buried in a large pit inside the city walls.
+The archaic wooden-framed temple from c.
+7th century BC was remodelled several times until the end of c.
+6th century BC, when it was demolished and buried in a large pit inside the city walls.

 A new temple was built by Syracusan architects in 470 BC on the initiative of the tyrant Hieron of Syracuse (ally and protector of the Locrians).
-The new temple was larger, in Ionic style, made of limestone and has the same location but is oriented differently.
+The new temple was larger, in Ionic style, made of limestone and has the same location, but is oriented differently.
 This temple was much taller than the Doric temples nearby (height to width ratio 1:1), and is one of the few Ionic temples of Magna Graecia.
 Its monumental size made it visible all over the city and out to sea.
 Its refined decoration also symbolised the power Locri had accrued.